lk1422/DistributedTraining/README.md

         await boss.optim_step()

   Usage:\
-    After you have created a model which the bossman can process and initialized the bossman such as the examples above just run worker.py on the worker devices and the program will execute as usual.
-Just remember for first set the the following enviorment variables.\
+    After you have created a model (which the bossman can process) and initialized the bossman such as the examples above just run worker.py on the worker devices.
+Just remember to first set the the following enviorment variables.\
     MODEL_HOST="123.456.789" (IP of the device running  the bossman code)\
     MODEL_PORT=1024 (Constant do not change)